specterLabsHub/my-talk/apps/docs/docs/editor/theme.md

 # Theme

-The theme tab allows you to customize the look of your typebot.
+The theme tab allows you to customize the look of your MyTalk.

 ## Global

-This section allows you to enable or disable the typebot branding, change the font and the background of your bot.
+This section allows you to enable or disable the MyTalk branding, change the font and the background of your bot.

 ## Chat